What's the Best Knot for Braided Line

 Choosing the best knot for your braided line can be a game-changer when landing more fish.
 Here are some tips to help you select and tie the best knot for your braided line:

-• Understand the properties of braided line: Braided line is different from monofilament and fluorocarbon lines.
+- Understand the properties of braided line: Braided line is different from monofilament and fluorocarbon lines.
+See our blog on mono vs fluorocarbon for more information.
 It has a smaller diameter, is stronger, and has a little stretch.
 Keep these properties in mind when selecting a knot.

 By following these tips, you can select and tie the best knot for your braided line, increasing your chances of success on the water!